The battlefield commission of Mary Ludwig Hays, June 28, 1778

 Born October 13, 1744 in Trenton, New Jersey, “Sergeant Molly” died on January 22, 1832 at the age of 87, a highly regarded and a well loved resident of Carlisle, Pennsylvania.
 She is buried in the town’s Old Graveyard under the name “Molly McCauley.”

-A bronze statue of “Molly Pitcher” and her cannon marks the final resting place of Mary Ludwig Hays McCauley — warrior woman — heroine of the American War of Independence — she who represents thousands of other warrior women — all heroines of the American War of Independence, every one.
+A bronze statue of “Molly Pitcher” and her cannon marks the final resting place of Mary Ludwig Hays McCauley, the calm, brave, heroic woman of the American War of Independence.